IB DP Biology-D1.3 Mutations and gene editing - IB Style Questions For SL Paper 1A -FA 2025

 Explanation:

-- A karyotype is an image or chart of all the chromosomes in a cell, arranged by size, banding pattern, and centromere position.
-It is used to detect chromosomal abnormalities, such as extra or missing chromosomes (e.g., Down syndrome – trisomy 21).
+- A karyotype is a visual display of all the chromosomes in a cell, arranged by size, banding pattern, and centromere position.
+It is commonly used to detect chromosomal abnormalities such as extra or missing chromosomes (e.g., trisomy 21).

-- The size of the chromosomes is crucial for correctly pairing and ordering them in a karyotype.
+- The size of the chromosomes is essential for pairing and ordering them correctly in a karyotype.

-- Gene mutations (changes in DNA sequence) are too small to be seen in a karyotype; they require molecular testing.
+- Gene mutations are changes at the DNA sequence level.
+They are too small to be seen in a karyotype and require molecular genetic testing.

-- The age of the individual is not required to construct a karyotype, although it may help interpret certain findings.
+- The age of the individual is not required to construct a karyotype, although it may be relevant when interpreting certain abnormalities.

 Answer Evaluation:

-I. Correct – Chromosome size is essential for creating a karyotype.
+I. Correct – Chromosome size is necessary to assemble a karyotype.

 III.
-Incorrect – Age is not needed to construct a karyotype, though it may aid diagnosis.
+Incorrect – Age is not required to create the karyotype itself.

 The flow chart summarizes methods of gene transfer.